-(ii) Sales of hardware
+(ii) Sales of products

-The Group sells telecommunications hardware to customers.
-Revenue is recognised upon delivery of hardware to customers as this is when control passes to the customers and the payment is due immediately.
+The Group sells telecommunications hardware and other products to customers.
+Revenue is recognised upon delivery of product to customers as this is when control passes to the customers and the payment is due immediately.

-(iii) Bundled transactions under contracts comprising provision of mobile telecommunications services and sale of handset
+(iii) Bundled transactions comprising provision of mobile telecommunications services and sale of handset/other product

-Under bundled contracts, the Group sells handset device in exchange for entering into a fixed-term and fixed-price service contract, representing the two distinct performance obligations in these typical bundled contracts.
+Under bundled contracts, the Group sells handset device/other product in exchange for entering into a fixed-term and fixed-price service contract, representing the two distinct performance obligations in these typical bundled contracts.

-The amount of revenue recognised for each performance obligation is determined by considering the standalone selling prices of each of the services element and handset device element provided within the bundled contracts.
-The payment pattern is consistent with the sales of services and hardware.
+The amount of revenue recognised for each performance obligation is determined by considering the standalone selling prices of each of the service element and product element provided within the bundled contracts.
+The payment pattern is consistent with the sales of services and products.

-The bundled contracts may include the sale of a handset device at subsidised prices.
-This results in the creation of a contract asset at the time of sale, which represents the recognition of hardware revenue in excess of amounts billed (Note 2(r)).
+The bundled contracts may include the sale of a handset device and result in the creation of a contract asset when the Group delivered the product to the customer at the time of sale (Note 2(q)).